Binawei/alx-low_level_programming/0x05-pointers_arrays_strings/README.md

  function that prints a string
  prints a string, in reverse
-a function that reverses a strings function that prints half of a string,
+a function that reverses a strings function that prints half of a string, unction that convert a string to an integer